inivekin/abosa/abosa.typ

-The past event needs future plan, an knowing am in wait fae you affirms there was when we began an knowing this sustains me through.
+The past event needs future plan, an knowing am in wait fae you affirms there was when we began an knowing this sustains me through, provided I discard the claim that winds cannae pass ben this way an as wave crashes all the same, tae revel in the brutal spray.
-Strength fae mountain sutures I feign, nor can I hold the waves at bay, but I hae found meaning o sane: tae try at these things anyway.
+Strength fae mountain sutures I feign, nor can I hold the waves at bay, but I hae never felt more sane than as I try this anyway.
-Provided I discard the claim
-that winds cannae pass ben this way an as wave crashes all the same, tae revel in the brutal spray.
-A slip in progress seems like loss, but I know gains are only lent, each skip made after a stone toss is something never tae lament.
+I run a trial o research
+wi cables untied frae oxbow
+as powerlines on which I perch prepares fae fateful winds tae blow.
-I winnae promise we'll persist, in wanting hope you want struggle, but I know we can nau exist, if on tightrope ower rubble.
+I winnae promise we'll persist, in wanting hope, you want struggle, the tight-rope, on which we exist, ensures we're sure tae meet rubble.
-Saint Newsom's nightjar protocol, is law that sets in stane the end an, frae eroded particle, implies a start we can transcend wi liberating certainty, though owertones are alien,
+Saint Newsom's nightjar protocol, is law that sets in stane the end, but frae eroded particle implies a start we can transcend wi liberating certainty, though owertones are alien, aeolian there's harmony, that reaches subterranean,
-Aeolian there's harmony,
-far-reaching, subterranean,
 ```]

 #colbreak()